sitepodmatt/node-postgres-hstore/README.md

 ======

-Provides basic hstore parsing and stringify methods (stringify / parse) for use with hstore datatype in postgres 9.0+.
+Provides basic hstore parsing and stringify methods (stringify / parse) for use with hstore datatype in postgres.
 Intended to be used with node-postgres

+**Note**: this doesnt do any fancy type metadata serialization, so if you need something other than string -> string/null then hstore isnt a good fit, look at JSON support in postgresql 9.2/9.3.

 integration
 =======